Associate Professor Orin Chisholm

 BSc, GCULT, MSc, PhD

 Lecturer, Pharmaceutical Medicine and Pharmacology, School of Medical Sciences, UNSW Sydney

-His research involves studies on drug transporter, cancer cell signalling, pharmacokinetics, drug development, systems pharmacology and chemotherapy-induced neuropathy, which are supported by public and commercial funding grants.
-He has co-authored >35 peer-reviewed research articles.
-He is a review editor and an expert reviewer for several international journals.
+Johnson has research interests in cancer pharmacology, drug transporters, targeting cancer cell signaling pathways, pharmacokinetics, drug development, systems pharmacology and chemotherapy-induced neuropathy, with support from public and commercial funding bodies, such as Cancer Council Tasmania and the New Zealand Cancer Society.
+He has published over 40 peer-reviewed research articles and serves as a review editor and manuscript reviewer for international journals.
 He is a member of the Australasian Society of Clinical & Experimental Pharmacologists & Toxicologists (ASCEPT) and the American Association of Cancer Research (AACR).
-He has supervised over a dozen postgraduate students with thesis topics in cancer pharmacology.
-Johnson has research interests in cancer pharmacology, molecular pharmacology, experimental therapeutics, pharmacokinetics, drug transport & delivery, targeted therapy and systems pharmacology.
+He has supervised over a dozen postgraduate research students.

 For Johnson's publications, please see his research profile.